roblanf/phypapers/README.md

 #### 2.3 RSS feeds which need searching

 bioRxiv and EcoEvoRxiv are great for biology preprints.
 I don't know of a way to get RSS feed with search terms from them though.
-However, we can get ALL the preprints in an RSS, and filter them later using search terms.
+However, we can get ALL the preprints in an RSS, and filter them using search terms.
 For bioRxiv you have two options.
 You can do the simple thing and just get the single RSS feed with all recent paper:

 [http://connect.biorxiv.org/biorxiv_xml.php?subject=all
 ](http://connect.biorxiv.org/biorxiv_xml.php?subject=all